determined-ai/determined/README.md

 For a brief introduction to using Determined, start with the [Quick Start Guide](https://docs.determined.ai/latest/tutorials/quick-start.html).

-To port an existing deep learning model to Determined, follow the tutorial for your preferred deep learning framework:
+To use an existing deep learning model with Determined, follow the tutorial for your preferred deep learning framework:

 * [PyTorch MNIST Tutorial](https://docs.determined.ai/latest/tutorials/pytorch-mnist-tutorial.html)